• EA

 Will my existing Prometric appointment still work after February 28?

-No. Any Prometric EA exam appointments scheduled after February 28, 2026 are automatically cancelled.
+No. All Prometric EA exam appointments after February 28, 2026 were automatically cancelled when Prometric ceased operations.
 You must rebook through PSI's platform when registration opens on May 1, 2026.
-Testing resumes July 1.
-Contact Prometric directly for any refund questions regarding cancelled appointments.
+Testing resumes July 1, 2026 via remote proctoring only.
+Contact Prometric regarding any refund for a cancelled appointment.

 Can I take all 3 EA parts in one testing window under PSI?

 Yes.
-Under both Prometric and PSI, you can take each part up to 4 times per testing window (July 1 – February 28).
+Under PSI you can sit each part up to 4 times per testing window (July 1 – February 28).
 Many candidates complete all 3 parts within a single window.
-With the blackout giving you 4 months of uninterrupted study, you could realistically be prepared for all 3 parts by July.
+With the blackout giving you a focused study period, you could realistically pass all 3 parts by February 2027.
 See our EA study plan strategies for a timeline.

 Do I need to re-register my PTIN for PSI?

-No. Your PTIN (Preparer Tax Identification Number) is issued by the IRS, not by Prometric or PSI.
+No. Your PTIN (Preparer Tax Identification Number) is issued by the IRS — it is not tied to Prometric or PSI.
 Your existing PTIN remains valid.
-You will use the same PTIN when registering for the EA exam on PSI's platform.
-Make sure your PTIN is current — it must be renewed annually.
+You will use the same PTIN when creating your account on PSI's scheduling platform.
+Ensure your PTIN is currently active and renewed; annual renewal ($19.75) is due by December 31 each year.

 What happens after I pass all 3 parts under PSI?

-The post-exam process remains identical: pass all 3 parts, undergo an IRS background check, and submit Form 23 (Application for Enrollment) with a $140 fee.
-Your EA license is issued by the IRS directly and is not affected by which vendor administered your exam.
-See our Enrolled Agent renewal guide for ongoing CPE requirements after certification.
+The post-exam process is unchanged: pass all 3 parts, clear an IRS background check, and submit Form 23 with a $140 fee.
+Your EA credential is issued by the IRS and is not affected by which vendor administered your exam.
+See our Enrolled Agent renewal guide for ongoing CPE requirements.

-Researched and written by the Eduyush Faculty Team, led by Vicky Sarin, CA
+Researched and written by Vicky Sarin, CA — Founder, Eduyush & Authorised Surgent Partner

-Vicky Sarin is a Chartered Accountant with 25+ years of experience in accounting education and an INSEAD alumnus.
-As founder of Eduyush and an authorized Surgent partner, he leads a faculty team that has guided thousands of EA, CPA, CMA, and ACCA candidates across India, the Middle East, and Southeast Asia.
+Vicky is a Chartered Accountant with 25+ years of experience in professional accounting education and an INSEAD alumnus.
+As founder of Eduyush and an authorised Surgent partner, he has guided thousands of EA, CPA, CMA, and ACCA candidates across India, the Middle East, and Southeast Asia.

 Leave a comment